 Low latency isn’t achievable without fast broadband supplied through a reliable network.
 If your current provider isn’t up to the challenge of supporting your gaming goals, consider switching to a new package that can.

-Community Fibre uses the most reliable technology in the UK, with 99.9% uptime and no peak-time slowdowns, to keep your online gaming smooth and seamless.
+Community Fibre uses the most reliable technology in the UK.
+We offer 99.9% uptime and no peak-time slowdowns, to keep your online gaming smooth and seamless.
 We have the fastest wired symmetrical upload and download speeds of any network, which is perfect for enjoying lag-free gameplay.